jbadomics/tnseq/docs/index.md

 The original TA site in the genome is duplicated during the transposition event.
 In addition, a single transposition event will result (theoretically) in two reads that should map to the same insertion site - one on the forward strand, and one on the reverse strand.
 We will count this as two hits at one site.

-But there's a problem: when it comes time to map reads, any read mapping to the reverse strand will need to have it's insertion position corrected.
+But there's a problem: when it comes time to map reads, any read mapping to the reverse strand will need to have its insertion position corrected.
 Consider the following example of two mock reads mapped to the first TA site in the genome.
 Here is the resulting SAM file:

 ```
 @HD VN:1.0  SO:unsorted